Alexa: What is Influencer Marketing?

 When put simply, this buzzword term describes the identification and research of influential people to promote sales via their social and online platforms.
 It's a strategy that most people with an Instagram or Facebook account will have encountered (and perhaps engaged with) first-hand.
 And what better time to implement influencer marketing than now?
 According to 2017 Tap Influence research, 74% of people turn to social networks for guidance on purchase decisions.
 Yup, you read it right.
 This staggering statistic reflects the continuously developing relationship between social media and sales.

 It's a well-known fact that celebrities have endorsed products and brands for decades.
 Whether it's Charlie Sheen's face plastered onto a Wheaties cereal box, or Jennifer Aniston's alongside a luxurious-looking bottle of smart water, influencer marketing with mega influencers has been in operation for quite some time.
 However, thanks to the ever-increasing accessibility of social platforms and creative tools in today's digital-crazed culture, the role of the influencer can be mastered by more 'regular' people.
 Kim Kardashian isn’t the only one who can promote sugar bear hair pills (do they actually work though?!).
-Download apps such as HUJI or Mashable to get your pics looking all sleek and 90's, and any Tom, Dick or Harry is half way there to attracting a solid set of followers.
+Download apps such as HUJI or Mashable wil get your pics looking all sleek and 90's, so you're already halfway there to attracting a solid set of followers.

 Okay, that statement is hyperbolic.
 The creation of an Instagram account does not automatically result in millions of followers and endorsement opportunities.
 However, it is undeniable that more and more people (when granted the correct platform, tools and strategy), are now able to build a social following with authentic content.

 As well as the renowned buzzword (influencer marketing) itself, you may also have heard of the terms: micro, macro and mega when describing an influencer's degree of influence.